luau-lang/rfcs/docs/syntax-attribute-functions-mustuse.md

 ## Summary

-This RFC proposes a `@mustuse` attribute, which may be applied at the type or function level, that enforces the usage of a function's return value.
+This RFC proposes a `@mustuse` attribute, which may be applied to a function, that enforces the usage of a function's return value.

 If the return value is not used, a lint should be raised during analysis time.